thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 This page highlights the following:
 - Setting up your cluster to use the tsload service
 - Using the reference client for writing automated ETL jobs
-- Client, server, and authentication details
+- Server and authentication details
 - API workflow inside the client

 ## Setting up your cluster